laravel/docs/contributing.md

 Pull requests for bugs may be sent without creating any proposal issue.
 If you believe that you know of a solution for a bug that has been filed on Github, please leave a comment detailing your proposed fix.

-Bug reports and changes for the documentation can also be contributed through Github in the [documentation repository](https://github.com/laravel/docs).
+Additions and corrections to the documentation may also be contributed via the [documentation repository](https://github.com/laravel/docs) on Github.

 ### Feature Requests